-The area having controlled airborn particle concentration is considered as clean zone or clean room.
-These areas are constructed to minimize the introduction, generation, and retention of airborn particles in the area.
+The area having controlled airborne particle concentration is considered as the clean zone or clean room.
+These areas are constructed to minimize the introduction, generation, and retention of airborne particles in the area.

-The concentration of particles depends on their diameter; hence the bigger particles will be less in number then the smaller particles in any cleanroom environment.
+The concentration of particles depends on their diameter; hence the bigger particles will be less in number than the smaller particles in any cleanroom environment.

-The airborn particles play a considerable role in aseptic processing because the viable particles i.e. bacteria, fungus etc. are associated with non-viable particles and may cause contamination in pharmaceutical sterile preparations.
+The airborne particles play a considerable role in aseptic processing because the viable particles i.e. bacteria, fungus etc. are associated with non-viable particles and may cause contamination in pharmaceutical sterile preparations.

 Classification of these areas are given in many guidelines but the base of all other guidelines is ISO i.e. ISO-14644-1.
-A proper classification is given in ISO with formula which gives the concentration of airborn non-viable particles in any class.
+A proper classification is given in ISO with the formula which gives the concentration of airborne non-viable particles in any class.

 Table 1 shows the different classes of cleanrooms.